kahlilashanti/kahlilashanti/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2336BCF7&lines=Coder%2C+Actor+and+Love-To-Learner)](https://git.io/typing-svg)

-- 🔭 Currently working on AI (business) and Blockchain (personal) projects
 - 🌱 I’m a lifelong learner currently building in javascript and react - feels like the more I learn the less I know!
-- 👯 I’m looking to collaborate on blockchain projects - not the monkey pictures but the useful ones 🐵
 - 🤔 I’m always looking to help people share their difficult past with strangers
 - 💬 Ask me about anything to do with guacamole recipes.
 Go ahead.
 I dare you.
-- 📫 How to reach me: kahlil(dot)ashanti(at)gmail(dot)com
+- 📫 How to reach me: kahlilashanti(dot)com
 - 😄 Been coding since 1998 😏
 - ⚡ Fun fact: Performed magic in Japanese at Caesars Palace for three years.